StefanZander/lecture_notes/smw/skript/marp/04_advanced_concepts.md

 ---
 # Formatting of Boolean Values in Queries

-By default, Boolean values will display `true` and `false` in queries.
+By default, Boolean values will display as `true` and `false` in queries.
 This can be changed starting with Semantic MediaWiki 2.4.0 by specifying a ==format string== to control what is displayed for the true and false values of a property.

 ::::: equalcolumns
 :::: 1st-column